How To Stay Safe In Your Caravan

 No matter how many caravan safety checks you do, accidents will happen.
 So, always carry some fire extinguishers and fire blankets in your van.
 Make sure you know how to use them too.

 You should also install a smoke alarm, preferably closest to the sleeping are of your caravan.
+Check out the Quell smoke alarm that is built for handling vibrations in a caravan or motorhome.

 First Aid Kit: